toddfoster/sharedprayers/content/seasons/advent/longestnight-a.md

 ---
 ### About the Longest Night
 The **winter solstice** happens around 21 December every year.
 This is the longest night of the year, before the nights start getting shorter and the days longer.
 The Advent and Christmas seasons can feel like long, dark nights for those who find themselves out of step with the persistent and often artificial “cheer” of the season that assaults us from every side.
 The backdrop of traditions and cheeriness can remind us of our own losses and sadness.
-The added stresses of the continuing pandemic, politics, unrest, and visible injustice have added to our weight of sadness in 2021.
-The absence of the sun during this time of year doesn’t help either!
+The added stresses of the continuing pandemic, politics, unrest, and visible injustice add to our weight of sadness.

 The **Nativity of our Lord** was a time for rejoicing, but it also involved much fear, sadness, anxiety, and terror.
 The Incarnation of our Lord meant that God in the flesh would experience the full range of human emotions, joining us in our mourning as well as in our joy.